 Perhaps your deck is covered with old peeling paint and wonders how to clean and repaint.
 Frequent peeling paint on your deck surfaces makes them get defaced/breached, thus losing its aesthetic appearance.

 So, on how to paint a deck with peeling paint – prepare personal protective equipment, and sort the right painting tools.
-Then, prepare the deck surface, select the right paint, sand/polish the deck entirely, and finally carry out the actual painting.
-Your paint deck for the outdoor deck must be quality and durable.

 See Also: Stain a Deck for the First Time